All Episodes

 I've just been told.

-That means for the way I look at this, there is growth potential.
+That means, for the way I look at this, there is growth potential.

 I have a chance to become the worst by the end of the year.

-Not that I'm gonna try.
+Not that I'm going to try.

 I haven't tried to be number 10.